chance2021/devopsdaydayup/009-MinikubeHelmDeployment/README.md

 ```

 ## 5. Install Jenkins Helm Chart
 Helm uses a packaging format called **charts**.
 A **chart** is a collection of files that describe a related set of Kubernetes resources, such as deployment, statefulset, secret, configmap, etc..
-We are going to download/install the chart from above **jenkins** repo:
+We are going to download/install the chart from the **jenkins** repo:

 ```
 helm install jenkins jenkins/jenkins